 When my wife Lis and I set up Kitchen Door Workshop in 1996, the internet was not widely used, and the idea of replacing just your kitchen doors to give the room a make-over was still relatively new.
-Until then, if you wanted to give your kitchen a new lease of life, you had to go through the mayhem, mess and financial stress of ripping it out and starting again.
-Lis and I believed that replacement kitchen doors were the ideal way for people to refresh their kitchens – by simply replacing unit doors and drawer-fronts, you can change the whole look of the room but still keep its essential structure and lay-out.
-Armed with plenty of enthusiasm and not much else, we set up our replacement kitchen door fitting service in Hailsham, East Sussex.
+Until then, if you wanted to give your kitchen a new lease of life, you had to go through the mess and financial stress of ripping the whole thing out and starting again.
+Lis and I believed that replacement kitchen doors were the ideal way for people to refresh their kitchens – by simply replacing doors and drawer-fronts, you could transform the room without changing its structure and layout.
+Armed with little more than enthusiasm, we set up our replacement door fitting service in Hailsham, East Sussex.

 Over the years, the business grew and grew.
 But as house prices rocketed and it became easier to acquire bank loans, people preferred to borrow money against the future value of their homes in order to fit new kitchens, rather than making smaller changes like replacing doors.

 Then the financial crisis hit – house prices started to fall, and it became harder to secure loans.
 Uncertainty about the future value of property and a lack of job security meant people thought twice before starting costly renovations.
 They were looking for more affordable, sustainable alternatives, and were prepared to do the work themselves.

 This revived interest in replacement kitchen doors coincided with a boom in online shopping, so we launched our website.
 And we wanted to help our customers at every step of the process, from measuring their units to fitting their new doors, so we produced a DIY handbook and a series of 'how-to' videos.